Rotating Historical Exhibits at CWS

 The Center has several display cases throughout the galleries that exhibit materials on a variety of changing themes.
 The current exhibits are:

 On April 6, 1917, the United States declared war on Germany, formally entering a conflict which had already raged in Europe for almost three years.
 By the time the war ended in November of 1918, around 30,000 South Dakotans had served as soldiers and sailors.
-The documents, photographs, and artifacts on display are visual evidence of the experiences of South Dakota’s doughboys and sailors who served during World War I, including their enlistment, training, the souvenirs they acquired, and expressions of gratitude for their service.
-Many of the materials are donations to the CWS research collections.
-Additional artifacts are on loan from Aaron Woodard and Roger Haugo.
+The documents and artifacts on display are various expressions of gratitude to South Dakota’s doughboys and sailors who served during World War I. Many of the materials are donations to the CWS research collections.

 Leaving for War?: Mobilization of the 147th Field Artillery in World War II